Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Hybrid Measurement Setup of the Three-Level System

 Here, the Kraus operators are defined as $K_0 = \braket{E_0 | M | E_0}$, $K_{1g} = \braket{E_{1g} | M | E_0}$, and $K_{1e} = \braket{E_{1e} | M | E_0}$, where the creation operators act on the environment state as $\hat{a}^\dagger_e \ket{E_0} = \ket{E_{1e}}$ and $\hat{a}^\dagger_g \ket{E_0} = \ket{E_{1g}}$, and the environment states are assumed to be orthonormal.
 Note that this measurement scheme illustrates one of the unraveling models for the trajectories in a three-level measurement.

-We now consider another trajectory unraveling model using a hybrid detection scheme, which continuously monitors the $\ket{f} \to \ket{e}$ transition while simultaneously photon-counting the $\ket{e} \to \ket{g}$ jump, as shown in Fig.~\ref{fig:System}.
+We now consider another trajectory unraveling model using a hybrid detection scheme, which continuously monitors the $\ket{f} \to \ket{e}$ transition diffusively while simultaneously photon-counting the $\ket{e} \to \ket{g}$ jump, as shown in Fig.~\ref{fig:System}(b).
 Since the system has different transition frequencies, we assume that the hybrid detector can distinguish between the emissions and is able to use different measurement setups for the different transitions as discussed in the figure.
-The hybrid detector continuously monitors the $\ket{f} \to \ket{e}$ quantum jump via weak homodyne detection.
+The hybrid detector continuously monitors the $\ket{f} \to \ket{e}$ quantum jump via weak homodyne detection, a phase-sensitive technique where the signal is mixed with a strong local oscillator to measure a specific field quadrature in time, as shown in Fig.~\ref{fig:System}(b).
 When a jump from $\ket{e}$ to $\ket{g}$ occurs, the population in $\ket{e}$ and $\ket{f}$ vanishes, the system collapses into $\ket{g}$.
 The state update of this detection process can be described using the Kraus operators of the detector $D_\text{gef}$.
-When no jump is registered, the operator is